-P06 - Structural and functional studies of OPA1 to explore the mechanisms governing inner mitochondrial membrane shape
+P06 - Structural and mechanistic studies on the machineries governing the shape of the inner mitochondrial membrane

 The complex architecture of mitochondrial cristae is controlled by sophisticated protein machineries that remodel the inner mitochondrial membrane (IMM).
 Two prominent examples for such machineries are the dynamin-like Mgm1/OPA1 GTPase and the mitochondrial contact site and cristae organizing system (MICOS).
 In previous work, we determined the structure of a fungal Mgm1 homologue, clarified its assembly mode into a helical filament and suggested a model of how such filaments constrict cristae tubes in a GTPase-dependent fashion.
 In the last funding period, we solved structures of several parts of the MICOS component Mic60, structurally characterized its assembly with Mic19 and proposed a mechanism of how the Mic60-Mic19 subcomplex determines the architecture of mitochondrial crista junctions.
 Our experiments indicate that Mic60 exists in an auto-inhibited dimeric form, while Mic19 binding induces the transition to an active, tetrameric state.